SaileshShocker/Translator/README.md

 # Translator
-Personal Interpreter who can translate any languages to your desired language
+Personal Interpreter who can translate any language to your desired language